moritzmyrz/blog/clc82jsvb000408ml3tko14ck.md

 * Use a grid system so that all elements on the page have a consistent structure and hierarchy.
 This will make it easier for users with dyslexia or other reading difficulties to scan through pages quickly while still getting an overview of what they're looking at.

-* Make sure you have good contrast between text colour and background colour by using tools like WebAIM Color Contrast Checker or Lea VeVerou'sontrast Ratio Calculator.
+* Use tools like WebAIM Color Contrast Checker or Lea VeVerou'sontrast Ratio Calculator to make sure you have good contrast between text and background color.

 * Test your site with NVDA Screen Reader Emulator or VoiceOver on macOS.